mmmirrra/mmmirrra.github.io/_posts/2023-08-07-MultimediaSystem-dataCompression.markdown

 <br />
 - Coding of MPEG video
   - [I] [B] [B] [P] [B] [B] [B] [P]
-    - Size of compressed frame : I > P > B frame
+    - Size of compressed frame: I > P > B frame
   - I frame
     - It is placed periodically and serves as a starting point for random access and error recovery
   - P frame